CopperSpice API 1.9.2

 inline

-Calling this function on an iterator located at the back of the container leads to undefined behavior.
+Returns a reference to the next item without moving the iterator.
+Calling this method on an iterator located at the end of the container causes undefined behavior.

 See also